 Foundation for a Successful Career

 Because of the foundation provided by Long Beach City College, Uduak-Joe had the skills needed to pursue an engineering career in both the public and private sectors, including at three Fortune 500 companies.

 After earning his Bachelor of Science from Cal State University Long Beach, Uduak-Joe received a job offer with Chevron and moved to Bakersfield.
 Spending six years as a petroleum engineer, he also earned his Master of Science in Engineering at the University of Southern California.

 Uduak-Joe moved back to Long Beach when he accepted a role as a petroleum engineer for the City of Long Beach.
 He played pivotal roles in major developments and creating a more sustainable future for the city.

-He currently serves as the Director of Petroleum Administration for the City of Los Angeles, where he is responsible for setting energy and environmental policy as well as providing technical advice to the Mayor, City Council, and various city departments.
-He also represents the City of Los Angeles on the South Coast Air Quality Management District's Multiple Air Toxic Exposure Study (MATES V) Technical Advisory Group and on the Baldwin Hills Community Standards District Advisory Panel for the Inglewood Oil Field.
+He served as the Director of Petroleum Administration for the City of Los Angeles, where he was responsible for setting energy and environmental policy as well as providing technical advice to the Mayor, City Council, and various city departments.
+He also represented the City of Los Angeles on the South Coast Air Quality Management District's Multiple Air Toxic Exposure Study (MATES V) Technical Advisory Group and on the Baldwin Hills Community Standards District Advisory Panel for the Inglewood Oil Field.

 Committed to educating the next generation of engineers, he shares his expertise as a faculty member in the Chemical Engineering Department at California State University, Long Beach.